Cardboard Recycling Guide 2024

 Most cardboard is recyclable, but there are a few exceptions to be aware of:

-• Waxed or Greasy Cardboard: Cardboard heavily contaminated with food residue, grease, or oil cannot be recycled in most curbside programs.
+• Waxed or Greasy Cardboard – Cardboard heavily contaminated with food residue, grease, or oil cannot be recycled in most curbside programs, especially in the case of pizza boxes.
 However, some specialised facilities might accept them.
 Check with your local waste management provider.

-• Cardboard with Metallic Linings: Some food packaging, like frozen pizza boxes, have a thin metallic lining.
+• Cardboard with Metallic Linings – Some food packaging, like frozen pizza boxes, has a thin metallic lining.
 These might not be accepted in all curbside programs.
 Check local guidelines.

 Cardboard Recycling: A Step-by-Step Guide

-Ready to turn your cardboard boxes into eco-friendly heroes?
+Here’s how you can turn your cardboard boxes into eco-friendly heroes!

 Advanced Cardboard Recycling Tips